-This may develop in untreated people weeks or months after the bite.
+This may develop in untreated people between 3 and 12 weeks after the bite.
 Disseminated means spread around the body away from the site of the original infection.
 Symptoms are variable but can include one or more of the following:

 Nerve and brain problems.
 Some affected people develop inflammation to nerves, particularly the nerves around the face.
 This may cause the nerve to stop working and result in weakness of the face muscles.
 This may cause one side of the face to droop.
 Inflammation of the tissues around the brain (meningitis) and inflammation of the brain (encephalitis) may occur.